Audio Attacks and Defenses against AED Systems -- A Practical Study: Related Work

-Some works including some commercial products~\cite{shooter,eagle,austin,showen97operationalgunshot}, have proposed AEDs specifically for gunshot detection.
-ShotSpotter~\cite{showen97operationalgunshot} and SECURES~\cite{page95securessystem} detect gunshots obtaining data from distributed sensors deployed to a large coverage area, and performing signal processing techniques.

-SECURES relies on acoustic pulse analysis (pulse peak, width, frequency, shape) performed by electronics circuitry while ShotSpotter employs a specialized software that uses the noise levels in decibels to differentiate gunshots from other sounds.
-Note that these closed commercial systems are not available for test.
-Other works classify \emph{emergency related} sounds leveraging machine learning~\cite{tangkawanit2018developmentOG,hansheng2103specialsound, Pillos2016ARE} using different set of features and models, while others~\cite{tangkawanit2018developmentOG,zhou2017usingdeepconv,khamparia2019soundclassification} use Neural Networks (NNs)~\cite{tangkawanit2018developmentOG,zhou2017usingdeepconv,khamparia2019soundclassification} for classifying the captured audio.
-Notably, for the home scenario, glass break detection capabilities are employed as it can be evidenced by Amazon manufactured devices such as Alexa~\cite{Alexa2019}, and Google devices such as the \emph{nest hub}~\cite{Nest2021a} and \emph{nest mini}~\cite{Nest2021b}.
-This research will evaluate the last two devices against adversarial examples.
+\textbf{Gunshot and Suspicious Sound Detection.} Some works, including ones about commercial products~\cite{shooter2020,eagle2020,austin2020,showen97operationalgunshot}, proposed AEDs for gunshot detection.
+ShotSpotter~\cite{showen97operationalgunshot} and SECURES~\cite{page95securessystem} detect gunshots from distributed sensors deployed to a large coverage area, and by performing signal processing on the acquired data.
+Other works classify \emph{emergency related} sounds through machine learning~\cite{tangkawanit2018developmentOG,hansheng2103specialsound, Pillos2016ARE} and Neural Networks (NNs)~\cite{tangkawanit2018developmentOG,zhou2017usingdeepconv,khamparia2019soundclassification}.
+For the home scenario, glass break detection capabilities are employed by Amazon manufactured devices, such as Alexa~\cite{Alexa2019}, and Google devices, such as the \emph{nest hub}~\cite{Nest2021a} and \emph{nest mini}~\cite{Nest2021b}.